 Well, It Was Gatlinburg In Mid-July

-Your long weekend begins on the northern edge of the national park, where the people of Gatlinburg, Tennessee, have been living off Smoky Mountain tourism for nearly 80 years.
+Your long weekend begins on the northern edge of the park, where the people of Gatlinburg, Tennessee, have been living off Smoky Mountain tourism for nearly 80 years.
 What once was a small mountain hamlet has grown up into the capital of kitsch—a city of 4,000 people that somehow supports more than 20 wedding chapels and at least eight separate Ripley’s attractions.

 Today’s The Day The Teddy Bears Have Their Picnic